Tampa's Top Shopping Venues: From Historic Neighborhoods to Air-Conditioned Luxury

 2 Ybor City

 This historic district, named after a 19th-century cigar maker, lies northeast of downtown and is pronounced "Ee-bore" City.
-Latin culture and historic architecture endow it with grace; the nightclubs and restaurants that line its streets give it energy and character.
-Perhaps the most lively part of the city, Ybor is pedestrian-friendly, especially along Seventh Avenue, and club-goers often hit the streets until the wee hours on weekends.
-The district is also a great place to buy cigars, listen to jazz, and get a feel for the heartbeat of Tampa.
-Centro Ybor, a one-stop entertainment venue at the junction of Seventh Avenue and Nineteenth Street, attracts crowds with upscale restaurants, clubs and shopping.
+Latin culture and historic architecture endow it with grace; the eclectic boutiques, nightclubs and restaurants lining the streets give it energy and character.
+Perhaps the most lively part of the city, Ybor is pedestrian-friendly, especially along Seventh Avenue hosting shoppers, explorers, strollers and club-goers.
+The district is a great place to buy cigars, listen to jazz, and get a feel for the heartbeat of Tampa.
+Centro Ybor, a one-stop shopping and entertainment venue at the junction of Seventh Avenue and Nineteenth Street, attracts crowds with upscale restaurants, clubs and shopping.
 (813-248-3712, 813-241-8838)

 1 International Plaza & Bay Street